What is Boxing?

 What to look for in a boxing gym?

 The first consideration is the qualification of the instructor.
 What is his professional experience both coaching and competing?
 How good are his best guys?
 How good are his worst guys?
 And how long have any of them been training relative to their boxing skills?

 In terms of class dynamics, avoid group classes where you are paired with another beginner and given a random combo to hold mitts for one another.
 A proper boxing class includes footwork drills where the instructor actually teaches how the drills apply to the fight.
 Even if you aren’t sparring yet, drilling should include “live drills” where you have a mouthpiece in and you are throwing light combos at your partner, gloves on.
-Furthermore, try to avoid hard sparring until you have decent defense, otherwise you are liable for unnecessary brain damage and aren’t really learning what you need to stay safe.
+Furthermore, try to avoid hard sparring until you have a decent defense, otherwise, you are liable for unnecessary brain damage and aren’t really learning what you need to stay safe.

 Overall, boxing for BJJ is a great choice for a grappler looking to round out their martial arts skills.